Ekin-Sen/profile_card_CSS/README.md

 # profile_card_CSS

-A profile card designed using CSS.
+* A profile card design using CSS.